fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 Another column whose data we may want to fix is the SeniorCitizen column.
 As of now, the unique values from this column is respectively "1" which indicates that the customer is a senior citizen and "0" which indicates that the customer is a non-senior citizen.
-Instead of a number, we will change this into something more easily decipherable, as simple as "Yes" and "No" values.
+Instead of numbers, we will change this into entries more easily decipherable, as simple as "Yes" and "No" values.

 ```python